In This Article

 What is a Beneficiary?

-A beneficiary is an individual or business listed on a life insurance policy who is designated to receive the death benefit when the insured person passes away.
+A beneficiary is an individual or business listed on a life insurance policy who is designated to receive the proceeds when the insured person passes away.
 There are different types of beneficiaries, primary and contingent.

-A primary beneficiary receives the death benefit amount when the insured passes away.
+A primary beneficiary receives the coverage amount when the insured passes away.
 It is wise to make sure that you also a contingent beneficiary listed on the policy.
 A contingent beneficiary is also called a secondary beneficiary.

-Since the death benefit would then be paid out to his/her estate rather than a beneficiary of their choice, it means that the Government will end up getting their hands on a piece of the death benefit.
+Since the proceeds would then be paid out to his/her estate rather than a beneficiary of their choice, it means that the Government will end up getting their hands on a piece.
 Always make sure that your beneficiary designations on your life insurance policy are correct and up to date.

 Is a Death Benefit Taxable?